dustinlyons/nixos-config/vm/README.md

 # Install

 ## Overview
-These Nix derivations create the _install media_ used to bootstrap a virtual machine.
-The instructions below walk you through building and creating a VM from scratch.
+These instructions create the _install media_ used to bootstrap a virtual machine or new computer from USB stick.
+The instructions below walk you through building and creating the initial install from scratch.
+Later, we update the machine with all of it's software.

 ## Steps to install